 Museo de Bellas Artes Goya, Velázquez, El Greco, Sorolla, and they're just the start; in Valencia.

-Almost eight centuries of Muslim empires bequeathed to Spain Europe's finest accumulation of Islamic architecture, especially in the former Moorish heartland of Al-Andalus (Andalucía), which encompassed Granada, Córdoba and Seville.
+Almost eight centuries of Muslim empires bequeathed to Spain Europe's finest accumulation of Islamic architecture, especially in Andalucía, the heartland of Al-Andalus (the Moorish-ruled areas of the Iberian Peninsula), which encompassed Granada, Córdoba and Seville.

 Alhambra An extraordinary monument to the extravagance of Al-Andalus, breathtaking in scope and exquisite in its detail.